Characterizing the Effect of Noise in Language Generation in the Limit: Introduction

 \subsection{Other Related Work}

+There has been a plethora of recent work within the language generation in the limit framework.
+As discussed above, the most relevant line of research in this framework is the work studying noise in language generation, which was initiated by~\cite{RR25} and extended by \cite{BPZ26}.
+In contrast to our work which studies finite amounts of noise, Mehrotra, Velegkas, Yu, and Zhou~\cite{MVYZ26} investigate the setting of infinite noise, where they show that language generation in the limit is achievable for all countable collections if and only if the fraction of noisy strings converges to zero.

-There has been a plethora of recent work within the language generation framework.
-One line of research has focused on the tradeoff between correctness and breadth of generation.
-Various notions of breadth have been formalized, which study the ``fraction'' of strings in the target language that the algorithm eventually generates~\cite{CP25,KMV25,KW25,KW26,MVYZ26,KMV26}.
+Another line of research has focused on the tradeoff between correctness and breadth of generation.
+Various notions of breadth have been formalized, which study the ``fraction'' of strings in the target language that the algorithm eventually generates~\cite{CP25,KMV25,KW25,KW26,MVYZ26,KMV26,KW26a}.
 A related work by~\cite{PRR25} investigates ``representative'' generation, where the target language is divided into groups, and the algorithm is required to generate from all groups.
 Other work has investigated whether generatability is closed under finite unions~\cite{HKMV25,BPZ26}.
-Within non-uniform generation,~\cite{CP26} define a notion of pareto-optimality of generation times, and~\cite{ABCK26} explore bounds on uniform generation times for specific classes of collections.
-Finally,~\cite{AAK26} recently formalized a notion of safe generation where the algorithm must avoid certain unsafe strings in the target language.
+Within non-uniform generation,~\cite{CP26} define a notion of pareto-optimality of generation times, and~\cite{ABCK26} explore bounds on uniform generation times for specific classes of collections. \cite{KPR26} introduce the setting of mistake-bounded generation where the metric of an algorithm's success is the number of mistakes instead of the time of the last mistake.

+\cite{AAK26} formalized a notion of safe generation where the algorithm must avoid certain unsafe strings in the target language. \cite{HP26} study agnostic generation, where the adversary's outputs are not required to be drawn from a particular target language. \cite{LRT26} study a model where the universe that strings are drawn from forms a metric space. \cite{RVS26} define a new model with a replay adversary that is allowed to insert the algorithm's own past outputs into the enumeration. \cite{MVYZ26a,LHJG26} study language generation under the constraint of differential privacy. \cite{LHJG26a} study contrastive generation where the algorithm is presented with contrastive pairs of positive and negative examples.
+Finally, \cite{CPT26} study list identification where the algorithm produces a list of $k$ language guesses at each time.